memmaker/vigilo-confido/readme.txt

  - Weapon specific crit chances and crit damage
  - Ufopedia entries (Grenades & Status Effects, Armors, Autopsies)
  - Economics
- - EU2012 Style Medi-Kits (And usages)
- - Passive Inventory Bonus Items (Scope, etc.)
  - Melee, Dodge, etc.
  - Complete research bonuses for corpses
- - Make sure medi-kits work with ablative armor
  - flagByKills for experience indicator
- - Why are some maps still dark?
  - You could make a critically wounded soldier into a cyborg, instead of waiting for a month to recuperate.
  - Reduce dealing of fatal wounds and apply increasing chances of bleeding out instead of instant death
  - Test shredder and shred damage and the toArmor toArmorPre stuff
- - Sword hit animation
  - Make the Firestorm useful
  - EU2012 Story: https://www.ufopaedia.org/index.php/Storyline_(EU2012)
  - A list of cutscene names for special events.
 More info: https://openxcom.org/forum/index.php/topic,7476.msg117830.html#msg117830
- - Purge Celatids & Silacoids
+ - Purge Reapers, Naked Mutons, Celatids & Silacoids
+ - Skulljack Ufopedia Page and lookup

 === Out of Scope for 1.0 ===
  - Base Facilities
  - Crafts & Craft Weapons
  - New Mission Objectives
  - Gene Lab & MECs
- - Cutscenes
- - Storyline & Mission Structure

 "Bellator in Machina" - "Warrior in the machine" "Mutare ad custodiam" - "We Change to Protect"